betaflight/betaflight.com/docs/development/Building-in-Ubuntu.md

 # Building in Ubuntu

 Building for Ubuntu platform is remarkably easy.
-This document is tested and based on the latest Ubuntu 22.04 LTS release and can also be used for WSL(2).
+This document is tested and based on the latest Ubuntu 22.04 LTS release and can also be used for WSL.

-### Clone betaflight repository and install toolchain
+### Clone Betaflight Repository and Install Toolchain

-    $ sudo apt update && apt upgrade
+    $ sudo apt update && sudo apt upgrade
-    $ sudo apt install build-essential libblocksruntime-dev git curl clang
+    $ sudo apt install build-essential libblocksruntime-dev libtool git curl clang
     $ git clone https://github.com/betaflight/betaflight.git
     $ cd betaflight
     $ make arm_sdk_install